Skip to main content

 Explore ways to upskill and specialize within this field:

-As an Auditor Manager/Supervisor at the Department of Health and Human Services in the state of Nevada, this role is crucial in safeguarding public resources, fostering trust, and enhancing the quality of services provided to our community.
+As an Auditor Manager/Supervisor at the Department of Human Services in the state of Nevada, this role is crucial in safeguarding public resources, fostering trust, and enhancing the quality of services provided to our community.
 The position entails overseeing the financial integrity and compliance of programs, ensuring that funds are utilized effectively to benefit the health and well-being of Nevada’s residents.
 Key characteristics of a successful Auditor Manager/Supervisor include exceptional analytical skills, strong leadership abilities, and a steadfast commitment to upholding transparency and accountability.
 Through these efforts, they play a vital role in fostering trust and enhancing the quality of services provided to the community.

 Salary Range